Tidewater Collegiate Summer Baseball League

-After serving as an assistant coach during our 2018 season, Coach Denette will be rejoining us as head coach for the upcoming 2019 season.
+After serving as an assistant coach with the Virginia Beach Shredders during our 2018 season, and Coach Denette will be rejoining us as co head coach of the Virginia Blasters for the upcoming 2019 season.
 Coach Denette was an outstanding player for Churchland High, earning Portsmouth Player of the Year honors, All-Southeastern District, led district in batting, All-Tidewater led tidewater and all AAA schools in OBP.
 All-Region.
 Gary went to Christopher Newport University, where as freshman he led team in batting.
 Gary also was a starter on the Chesapeake Cubs travel team managed by Allan Erbe.
 Gary was an outstanding top of the order hitter/ baserunner and performed effectively at several positions including P, SS, 2B and CF. Gary is currently a SCPO in the USN, having served 20 years.
 Gary is currently the JV coach at Churchland HS.

 Asst.
 Coach: Mitch Everett